 The "spirit of the bargain" behind Letter 22 was that Pratt would make a good faith effort to preserve work within the bargaining unit during the term of the CBA.
 Pratt materially evaded the spirit of that bargain by formulating its plan to close Cheshire and CARO, and then going through the motions of complying with Letter 22 without making any genuine effort to preserve work.
 These were not actions taken out of a mistaken view of what Letter 22 required.
 To the contrary, Pratt understood its obligations, but decisively attempted to evade them.
-Therefore, District 26 has met its burden of proving that Pratt breached the implied covenant of good faith and fair dealing in Letter 22 of the CBA.
+Therefore, District 26 has met its burden of proving that Pratt breached the implied covenant of good faith and fair dealing in Letter 22 of the CBA, and the court finds for District 26 on Count Two.